alexanderby/malevic/README.md

 </html>`));
 ```

-Sometimes a component is tied to DOM and cannot be converted to string properly.
+Sometimes a component is tied to DOM and cannot be converted to a string properly.
 `isStringifying` function comes for rescue:

 ```jsx